Requestly is now Open Source 🚀

 5. You can also define multiple header modifications for the same URL.

-Download the Requestly desktop app to modify headers on Safari, Android, iOS and a lot more!
+Download the Requestly desktop app to modify headers in Safari, Android, iOS, and more!

 Requestly offers more than just modifying HTTP headers; you can mock API responses, redirect URLs, delay/throttle requests, insert custom scripts, and much more!